Federal Rules of Civil Procedure: Title XI. General Provisions

-Title XIII – Supplemental Rules for Admiralty or Maritime Claims and Asset Forfeiture Actions
+Title XII – Supplemental Rules for Admiralty or Maritime Claims and Asset Forfeiture Actions

 Rule A outlines the scope and application of the supplementary rules in respect to certain remedies under admiralty and maritime claims, forfeiture actions in rem, and the procedure in statutory condemnation proceedings analogous to maritime actions.

 Rule B deals with attachment and garnishment in in personam actions.

 Rule C applies to actions in rem to enforce maritime liens or pursuant to federal statute which provides for a maritime actions in rem.

 Rule D deals with possessory, petitory, and partition actions in admiralty actions.

 Rule E applies to actions in personam with process of maritime attachment and garnishment, actions in rem, and petitory, possessory, and partition actions.

 Rule F relates to limitation of liability actions in relation to vessel owners.

 Rule G deals with forfeiture actions in rem arising from federal statute.

+Title XIII - Supplemental Rules For Social Security Actions Under 42 U.S.C § 405(g)

+Supplemental rules 1-8 of this title deals specifically with actions challenging a final decision of the Commissioner of Social Security on an individual claim; most other rules in the FRCP apply to the extent they’re not inconsistent with these rules.

+Rules 2-4 concern pre-briefing actions.
+The lawsuit is commenced with a plaintiff filing a complaint bringing an action under §405(g) and that states other contents regarding personal information of benefits.
+The Commissioner must then be notified by the court via electronic service, eliminating the need for rule 4 service of process.
+The Commissioner need not admit or deny statements under rule 8(b), but must file an answer, and may file any other defense under rule 8(c) or motion to dismiss under rule 12(b) within 60 days of notice by the court.
+The answer mainly consists of the plaintiff's administrative record in the Department of Social Security.

+Rules 5-8 deals with presenting briefs in support of an action for a decision.
+In a similar vein to an appeal, each side files briefs in support or opposition of all factual assertions of the plaintiffs record in the Department of Social Security.
+A judge may then issue a judgment accordingly.
+This overall results in a simpler procedure that accommodates the appellate nature of a §405(g) actions.